FaceLinkGen: Rethinking Identity Leakage in Privacy-Preserving Face Recognition with Identity Extraction: Abstract

 \section{Abstract}

-Transformation-based privacy-preserving face recognition (PPFR) aims to verify identities while hiding facial data from attackers and malicious service providers.
-Existing evaluations mostly treat privacy as resistance to pixel-level reconstruction, measured by PSNR and SSIM.
-We show that this reconstruction-centric view fails.
-We present FaceLinkGen, an identity extraction attack that performs linkage/matching and face regeneration directly from protected templates without recovering original pixels.
-On three recent PPFR systems, FaceLinkGen reaches over 98.5\% matching accuracy and above 96\% regeneration success, and still exceeds 92\% matching and 94\% regeneration in a near zero knowledge setting.
-These results expose a structural gap between pixel distortion metrics, which are widely used in PPFR evaluation, and real privacy.
-We show that visual obfuscation leaves identity information broadly exposed to both external intruders and untrusted service providers.
+Frequency-domain transformation-based privacy-preserving face recognition (PPFR) systems protect user identity by converting raw face images into protected templates in the frequency domain before recognition.
+Existing evaluations treat privacy as resistance to pixel-level reconstruction, measuring attack success with PSNR and SSIM.
+We show this evaluation paradigm is fundamentally misaligned with real privacy objectives: preventing pixel-level reconstruction does not prevent identity leakage.
+We present FaceLinkGen, an identity-centric attack that performs identity linkage and face regeneration directly from protected templates without recovering original pixels.
+Treating the conversion process as a black-box oracle, FaceLinkGen achieves over 98.5\% matching accuracy and above 96\% regeneration success on three recent frequency-domain PPFR systems.
+These results expose a structural gap between pixel-distortion metrics and identity-level privacy, and call for a shift to identity-centric evaluation in PPFR research.